(click image to enlarge)

 What a truly delightful letter I received from you this morning.
 Thank you so much.
 Such appreciation from a Scot of course thrills me, as I always have loved your western highlands, & particularly the fairy land of Skye, & further north the bleak precipices of Suilven.
 How lovely they are!
 I used to motor and walk these a lot.

 Well now I should like to help you if I can about methods and colours.
 What I have been using in some years is Winsor and Newton's designers superfine Gouache in tubes.
-They just five the strength & body I like, but which are anathema to the purely transparent watercolourist!
+They just have the strength & body I like, but which are anathema to the purely transparent watercolourist!

 I enclose a scribble painted with ultramarine, red ochre, raw sienna & spectrum yellow. & you can see how brilliant the effect is.